Dark

 Safety first, always

 The Happy Valley Police Department has been making school zone safety a priority with increased patrols during peak traffic times – namely school drop off and pickup.
 Traffic flow is understandably impeded during these times, as is parking and general safety concerns related to visibility as students, parents, teachers, and drivers are coming and going in mass numbers.
-The City’s public safety team, engineering department, and public works staff have dedicated many hours performing onsite evaluations and mitigating safety concerns.
-The police department has ultimately been a key player in helping the City, school staff, and residents attempt to problem-solve issues, and has worked in tandem with the City, including the City’s Traffic and Public Safety Committee, to partner with schools every step of the way.
+The City’s Public Safety Team, Engineering Department, and Public Works staff have dedicated many hours performing onsite evaluations and mitigating safety concerns.
+The Happy Valley Police Department has ultimately been a key player in helping the City, school staff, and residents attempt to problem-solve issues, and has worked in tandem with the City, including the City’s Traffic and Public Safety Committee, to partner with schools every step of the way.

-Throughout the month of April, deputies are enhancing their patrol ten-fold with particular increased attention on drivers who fail to stop at a crosswalk when pedestrians are present.
-By expanding its educational outreach, Happy Valley Police aim to help curb avoidable accidents and injuries, and call attention to the need to approach school zones with patience, caution, and the utmost reserve.
+In the spring, Happy Valley deputies often team up with staff from the Clackamas County Sheriff’s Office and Oregon Safe Routes to School to carry out planned exercises that focus on drivers who fail to stop at a crosswalk when pedestrians are present.
+By expanding educational outreach, Happy Valley Police aim to help curb avoidable accidents and injuries, and call attention to the need to approach school zones with patience, caution, and the utmost reserve.

 Putting social media to good use

-To further demonstrate the importance of the Take30 school zone safety campaign efforts, the City is working alongside the Happy Valley PTO and Happy Valley Police Department to augment educational outreach throughout the month of April.
-Through a series of graphics rooted in data and reminders the City hopes to hammer home the seriousness of school zone safety through five tenants: crosswalks, distractions, speed, parking lots, and visibility.
+Another way the City works alongside the Happy Valley PTO and Happy Valley Police Department is by augmenting educational outreach via social media.
+Through a series of graphics rooted in data and reminders, the City hopes to hammer home the seriousness of school zone safety through five tenants: crosswalks, distractions, speed, parking lots, and visibility.
 The content is careful to appeal to both drivers and pedestrians, who must ultimately work together to ensure safety for all.

-To bring even more awareness to this important subject, Happy Valley Parks and Recreation will be joining the initiative by hosting an event that celebrates safe routes to school.
-On Friday, May 20, Parks and Recreation will support the PTO’s efforts in encouraging students and parents of Happy Valley Elementary and Happy Valley Middle School to ditch the car, truck, and SUV, and instead opt to walk or bike to class.
-The event includes an opportunity to pick up some fun giveaway items and there will be complimentary coffee, water, and pastries, all courtesy of Happy Valley Parks and Recreation.
-Of course, Happy Valley Police deputies will also be on hand to greet students as they enter the school buildings and will be providing some fun items at the event as well.
+To bring even more awareness to this important subject, Happy Valley Parks and Recreation typically joins PTO initiative efforts by co-hosting an event that celebrates safe routes to school.
+Efforts focus on encouraging students and parents of Happy Valley Elementary and Happy Valley Middle School to ditch the car, truck, and SUV, and instead opt to walk or bike to class.
+The event includes an opportunity to pick up some fun giveaway items and refreshments all courtesy of Happy Valley Parks and Recreation.
+Of course, Happy Valley Police deputies are on hand to greet students as they enter the school buildings and will be providing some fun items at the event as well.
+Additional community partners that participate have included Clackamas Fire District #1, Oregon Safe Routes to School, and several local businesses.

 Partnering with Schools